 Information about media company owners and their shares can be found most of the time in the Trade Registry Gazette archive on ticaretsicil.gov.tr.
 The archive can be searched by names of companies.
 The names of the companies that own the media outlets are relatively easy to find: In the case of newspapers, the name of the company and publisher have to be published every day in the newspaper.
 For TV and radio channels, as well as websites, the owner company is most of the time displayed on the website.

-We also didn't get any answers from Posta, Habertürk, Milliyet, Türkiye and Yeni Şafak newspapers; ATV, Fox, Show TV, Star TV, NTV, Kanal D and CNN TÜRK TV channels; Kral FM, Radyo 7, A Haber Radyo, Show Radyo, NTV Radyo, Radyo D, TGRT FM and CNN Türk radio stations; milliyet.com.tr, haberturk.com,bloomberght.com, ahaber.com.tr, takvim.com.tr and, memurlar.net websites.
+We also didn't get any answers from, Fox, Show TV, Star TV, NTV, Kanal D and CNN TÜRK TV channels; Kral FM, Radyo 7, A Haber Radyo, Show Radyo, NTV Radyo, TGRT FM and CNN Türk radio stations; milliyet.com.tr, haberturk.com,bloomberght.com, ahaber.com.tr, takvim.com.tr and, memurlar.net websites.
 Radyo D claimed that they do not share their financial information with the public.

 Freedom of Information Requests Unanswered

 TRT FM, TRT1 (TV) and Anadolu Agency (AA) didn't respond to MOM's freedom of information requests asking for their income in 2015.
 We asked the Radio and Television Supreme Council (RTÜK) to reveal the amount that the council has cut from the 10 TV and 10 radio channels with the highest income, which should have been public information.
 However, RTÜK didn't answer this saying it was a financial secret.